What To Do During A Hazardous Materials Incident

 - If you witness (or smell) a hazardous materials accident, call 911, your local emergency notification number or the fire department as soon as safely possible.

 - If you hear a warning signal, listen to local radio or television stations for further information.
 Follow instructions carefully.

 - Stay away from the incident site to minimize the risk of contamination.

 - If you are caught outside during an incident, remember that gases and mists are generally heavier than air.
 Try to stay upstream, uphill and upwind—hazardous materials can quickly be transported by water and wind.
 In general, try to go at least one-half mile (10 city blocks) from the danger area; for many incidents you will need to go much further.

 - If you are in a motor vehicle, stop and seek shelter in a permanent building if possible.
 If you must remain in your car, keep car windows and vents closed and shut off the air conditioner and heater.

-- If asked to evacuate your home, do so immediately.
+- If asked to evacuate your home, do so immediately unless given a specific timeframe by authorities.
 If authorities indicate there is enough time, close all windows, shut vents and turn off attic, heating and air conditioning fans to minimize contamination.

 If you are requested to stay indoors (shelter-in-place) rather than evacuate: Follow all instructions given by emergency authorities.